utcs356/sp25/_pages/2_p4_switch_router.md

 * For every experiment instantiation, you should
     * `$ sudo usermod -aG docker $USER`
     `$ touch ~/.Xauthority`
-    Then restart the SSH session to make sure the changes are applied.
+    Then, restart the SSH session to make sure the changes are applied.
     * Clone your private repository and push the changes you made.

 ### Part 1: Switching with P4